juanma-wp/enterprise-block-editor/Module 5 Patterns Layouts and Templates/02 Patterns.md

 Block patterns are pre-designed layouts composed of multiple blocks that can be easily inserted into posts or pages.
 They provide a powerful way to create complex, reusable designs without having to manually configure individual blocks each time.
 Block patterns serve as a bridge between individual blocks and full page templates, offering flexibility and efficiency in content creation.

-In the WordPress ecosystem, block patterns play a crucial role in streamlining the page building process.
-They allow developers and content creators to:
+Block patterns play an important role in streamlining the page building process for site editors and theme developers alike, allowing them to:

 1. Quickly insert complex layouts
 2. Maintain design consistency across a site